shingo256/trashed/README.md

 ## Viewing/editing system trash can in Emacs

 Open, view, browse, restore or permanently delete trashed files or directories in trash can with Dired-like look and feel.
-The trash can has to be compliant with [freedesktop.org](https://freedesktop.org/wiki/Specifications/trash-spec/), typically stored in ~/.local/share/Trash.
+The trash can has to be compliant with [freedesktop.org](https://freedesktop.org/wiki/Specifications/trash-spec/).
 In Emacs, You can trash files by deleting them with `(setq delete-by-moving-to-trash t)`.
 This package provides a simple but convenient user interface to manage those trashed files.

-Native Windows Emacs (so-called NTEmacs, NOT Emacs on Windows Subsystem for Linux) uses Windows native trash can by default, which is out of scope of this package.
+Native Windows Emacs (so-called NTEmacs) uses Windows native trash can by default, which is out of scope of this package.
 If you want to use freedesktop based trash can and Trashed in native Windows Emacs, you can do `(fmakunbound 'system-move-file-to-trash)`.

 ## Installation